 Divorce can be hard on the entire family, both parents and children.
-However, sometimes there isn't any alternative when two people have differences that they can't work out.
+However, sometimes there isn't an alternative when two people have differences that they can't work out.
 Unfortunately, there's no easy way to prepare your child for your divorce.
-Try to keep it as simple as possible, because what matters most to children is how their lives will and will not change.
-Try to have both parents present and be civil with each other.
+Try to keep it as simple as possible because what matters most to children is how their lives will and will not change.
 The most important thing is to reassure children that the divorce is not their fault.

 Support your child.
-Children react differently to divorce, depending on their age, personality, and the situation.
-Some children need outside help from an unrelated person in coming to terms with the divorce because it may be too hard for them to talk to a parent.
-Consider looking for a psychologist for your child to help her sort through her feelings if she is having trouble coping and does no talk to you or your ex-spouse.
-You can get a recommendation from your pediatrician or your child's school counselor.
+Children react differently to divorce depending on their age, personality, and the situation.
+Some children need outside help from an unrelated person in order to come to terms with the divorce because it may be too hard for them to talk to a parent.
 If you have more than one child, each one may have different feelings about the situation and towards one or both parents.
-Your older child might be ready to give up on a parent that disappoints him while your younger child may still look up to that parent.

 Be flexible.
 In many divorced families, parents either share custody or one parent has primary custody and the other parent gets the children on certain weekends and holidays.
 Whatever the arrangement may be, try to be flexible for the sake of your children.
-Focus on what is best for them, and avoid a power struggle with your ex-spouse.
-For example, if your child is supposed to spend the weekend at dad's but her friend is having a birthday party and dad lives far away, arrange to swap a weekend so that she does not miss out on the birthday party or the time with dad.
+Focus on what is best for them and avoid a power struggle with your ex-spouse.
+For example, if your child is supposed to spend the weekend at mom's but his friend is having a birthday party and mom lives far away, arrange to swap a weekend so that he does not miss out on the birthday party or the time with mom.

 Take care of yourself.
 Divorce is hard on parents as well as children.
 You have gone from having a live-in support system to being a single parent.
 Even if you were used to taking care of your children on your own, there was still someone around to share the worry with and count on in an emergency.
 Try not to rely on your children for company and emotional support.
-Many communities have single parent support groups.
-Don't be afraid to ask friends and family for help, and try to take a little time for yourself every now and then.
+Don't be afraid to ask friends and family for help and try to take a little time for yourself every now and then.